ejpsoil/soildata-assimilation-guidance/docs/cookbook/mapserver.md

 https://example.org/mapserv.cgi?map=/data/soilbody.map&service=WMS&request=GetCapabilities
 ```

 Various tools exist which create mapfiles automatically, from for example a QGIS layer.
-See https://plugins.qgis.org/plugins/geocatbridge/.
+See for example the [GeoCat Bridge](https://plugins.qgis.org/plugins/geocatbridge/) software.

-In this case we'll assemble the mapfile in a text editor.
-For some of the more advanced text editors, such as [Visual Studio Code](https://code.visualstudio.com/), mapfile editing plugins are available, which provide validation and syntax highlighting.
+In this recipe we'll assemble the mapfile in a text editor.
+For some of the more advanced text editors, such as [Visual Studio Code](../utils/visualstudiocode.md), mapfile editing plugins are available, which provide validation and syntax highlighting.

 A generic mapfile Quick Start is provided at https://live.osgeo.org/en/quickstart/mapserver_quickstart.html.
 The quickstart is based on [OSGeo Live](https://live.osgeo.org/), a virtual DVD, which offers a preinstalled mapserver and has data from [Natural Earth](https://www.naturalearthdata.com/downloads/).